 - High Schools: Three of the best high schools are Trinity High School in Dickinson, Bishop Ryan High School in Minot and Shiloh Christian School in Bismarck.

-- Higher Education: There are some good Native American, public and private institutions of higher education that students moving to North Dakota can attend, including University of North Dakota, North Dakota State University and Minot State University.
+- Higher Education: There are some good Native American, public and private institutions of higher education that students moving to North Dakota can attend, including the University of North Dakota, North Dakota State University and Minot State University.

 Before moving to North Dakota, go to the Official Portal for North Dakota State Government to find reliable information about everything to do with working and living in the state.